 After our earlier consideration of studies aimed at detecting point mutations and clastogens in parts 1 and 2 of this series, we come onto the last broad class of mutagens – aneugens.
-As mentioned previously, mutagenic substances can result in inheritable diseases, cancer, metabolic diseases and ageing so are of major significance in safety testing.
+As mentioned, mutagenic substances can result in inheritable diseases, cancer, metabolic diseases and ageing, so they are important in safety testing.

-Aneugens are substances that affect a specific stage of the cell cycle, leading to a change in the number chromosomes in a cell, typically as a result of interaction with cellular machinery involved in the separation of chromatids during anaphase.
-This is a mechanistically distinct class from compounds that are mutagenic via direct DNA base interaction, interference in DNA replication or chromosome structure.
-Aneuploidy can happen spontaneously in cells and might also be part of mechanisms of other forms of DNA altering events, such as chromothripsis.
-However, there are several classes of well-known aneugenic chemicals that are of possible risk to man if exposure is high enough, potentially resulting in genetic diseases in offspring, embryo lethality or cancer.
+Aneugens are substances that affect a specific stage of the cell cycle, leading to a change in the number of chromosomes in a cell, typically due to interaction with cellular machinery involved in separating chromatids during anaphase.
+This is a mechanistically distinct class from mutagenic compounds via direct DNA base interaction, interference in DNA replication or chromosome structure.
+Aneuploidy can happen spontaneously in cells and might also be part of mechanisms of other DNA-altering events, such as chromothripsis.
+However, several classes of well-known aneugenic chemicals are potentially risky to a man if exposure is high enough, resulting in genetic diseases in offspring, embryo lethality or cancer.

-For high volume chemicals administered under REACH, aneugenic effects leading to reproductive or carcinogenic outcomes may be subject to more restricted uses or containment procedures or uses may be prohibited.
-In other areas such as for pharmaceuticals, aneugenic properties may be considered acceptable for high-risk patients but could result in the drug not being licensed for patients at lower risk or of reproductive age.
+For high-volume chemicals administered under REACH, aneugenic effects leading to reproductive or carcinogenic outcomes may be subject to more restricted uses or containment procedures or uses may be prohibited.
+In other areas, such as pharmaceuticals, aneugenic properties may be considered acceptable for high-risk patients but could result in the drug not being licensed for patients at lower risk or of reproductive age.

-For the development of a new pesticide where the intention is to generate a global data package, this will often include developmental and multi-generational toxicity studies conducted to high doses for hazard assessment.
-Findings of compound-related embryo lethality or birth defects could result in a hazard classification that leads to an outright ban on the use of the active in regions such as Europe – even if the effects are confined to high doses and the substance otherwise passes a risk assessment.
+Developing a new pesticide to generate a global data package will often include developmental and multi-generational toxicity studies conducted to high doses for hazard assessment.
+Findings of compound-related embryo lethality or birth defects could result in a hazard classification that leads to an outright ban on active use in regions such as Europe – even if the effects are confined to high doses and the substance otherwise passes a risk assessment.
 As such, an earlier assessment of the potential for a substance to induce aneuploidy is of relevance from not just a mutagenicity perspective.

 Predicting aneugenicity without animal models

-As in vivo developmental and reproductive toxicity studies and chronic toxicity studies (plus the range-finding studies need to conduct them) use large numbers of animals, are time-consuming and use kilograms of test item, we need other ways of identifying and ideally screening out aneugens.
+As in vivo developmental and reproductive toxicity studies and chronic toxicity studies (plus the range-finding studies that need to conduct them) use large numbers of animals, are time-consuming and use kilograms of test items, we need other ways of identifying and ideally screening out aneugens.

-Some aneugenic substances can be flagged by structure-activity (SAR) in silico predictions due to structural similarity to known examples, but typically they need to be detected in in vitro genotoxicity studies in order to reliably spot them.
-In some cases, and where it’s permissible to do so, in vivo studies can be conducted as a follow-up to see if substances positive in vitro express this activity in vivo, and if they do can be used to determine a no-effect level that can help inform a risk assessment.
-Understanding the mechanistic link of an in vitro genotoxicity positive and an aneugenic mechanism is key if such an approach is to be utilised.
+Some aneugenic substances can be flagged by structure-activity (SAR) in silico predictions due to structural similarity to known examples, but typically they need to be detected in vitro genotoxicity studies to reliably spot them.
+In some cases, and where it’s permissible to do so, in vivo studies can be conducted as a follow-up to see if substances positive in vitro express this activity in vivo, and if they do, can be used to determine a no-effect level that can help inform a risk assessment.
+Understanding the mechanistic link between an in vitro genotoxicity positive and an aneugenic mechanism is key if such an approach is to be utilised.

-As discussed in Part 2 of this series, the micronucleus assay can also detect clastogens (substances causing structural but not numerical changes to chromosomal structures) as well as aneugens.
-In order to enable differentiation of these two mechanisms, the presence or absence of centromeres or kinetochores within micronuclei can be assessed, using methods such as FISH staining (fluorescence in situ hybridisation) with pan-centromeric probes or CREST anti-kinetochore labelling.
-If centromeres or kinetochores are present the observed micronucleus is more likely to contain a whole chromosome (so evidence of aneugenicity); without it, it indicates a micronucleus formed from a chromosome fragment (as a result of clastogenicity).
+As discussed in Part 2 of this series, the micronucleus assay can detect clastogens (substances causing structural but not numerical changes to chromosomal structures) and aneugens.
+To differentiate these two mechanisms, the presence or absence of centromeres or kinetochores within micronuclei can be assessed using methods such as FISH staining (fluorescence in situ hybridisation) with pan-centromeric probes or CREST anti-kinetochore labelling.
+If centromeres or kinetochores are present, the observed micronucleus is more likely to contain a whole chromosome (evidence of aneugenicity); without it, it indicates a micronucleus formed from a chromosome fragment (as a result of clastogenicity).
 Within regulatory testing, typically a hundred micronuclei are assessed for the presence or absence of centromeres/kinetochores per dose, with aneugenic substances inducing typically >50 – 95% centromere/kinetochore containing micronuclei.

 In vivo tests for detecting aneugens

 Consideration of potential aneugenicity of a compound is not restricted to in vitro testing, and where regulatory environments allow or mandate, the in vivo test typically used to assess aneugenicity is the in vivo bone marrow micronucleus assay (OECD guideline 474).
 This assay looks at the potential for a test substance to induce micronuclei within the haematopoietic system, with both bone marrow and peripheral blood able to be analysed for the presence of micronuclei.
-This gives an indication of the potential systemic clastogenic and aneugenic risk of a substance within the animal, and therefore potential risk to human health.
-FISH/anti-kinetochore labelling can also be used in in vivo studies in order to differentiate clastogens and aneugens, though this is currently restricted to microscopy-based methods that focus on the bone marrow compartment.
-Later in 2019, Gentronix will be adding the rat bone marrow micronucleus assay to its service list, with slide scoring of bone marrow smears or flow cytometric peripheral blood analysis available.
+This indicates the potential systemic clastogenic and aneugenic risk of a substance within the animal and, therefore, the potential risk to human health.
+FISH/anti-kinetochore labelling can also be used in vivo studies to differentiate clastogens and aneugens.
+However, this is currently restricted to microscopy-based methods focusing on the bone marrow compartment.
+Later in 2019, Gentronix will add the rat bone marrow micronucleus assay to its service list, with slide scoring of bone marrow smears or flow cytometric peripheral blood analysis available.
 Additionally, we will partner with other expert companies to provide the bioanalysis that can demonstrate test item is systemically available using blood or plasma analysis as required.

-In vivo bone marrow micronucleus test data can be utilised alongside in vitro data to demonstrate potential safety of a substance, where aneugenicity has been confirmed as the overriding mechanism of the toxicological event.
-Statistical analysis of the in vivo data dose-response profiles can be used to establish Benchmark Dose profiles, with the establishment of acceptable margins of safety being possible when the exposure and/or efficacy data allow.
+In vivo bone marrow micronucleus test data can be utilised alongside in vitro data to demonstrate the potential safety of a substance where aneugenicity has been confirmed as the overriding mechanism of the toxicological event.
+Statistical analysis of the in vivo data dose-response profiles can be used to establish Benchmark Dose profiles.
+Establishing acceptable safety margins is possible when the exposure and/or efficacy data allow.

-Other commonly used in vivo assays such as the Comet and transgenic assays are not suitable for assessing aneugenicity, as they provide mechanistic coverage for mutation-induced by DNA reactivity &/or clastogenicity.
-When conducting an in vivo assay, it is essential to consider whether there is evidence that the tissue being assessed is adequately exposed to the test substance or its relevant metabolites in order for the results to be meaningful.
+Other commonly used in vivo assays, such as the Comet and transgenic assays, are unsuitable for assessing aneugenicity, as they provide mechanistic coverage for mutation induced by DNA reactivity &/or clastogenicity.
+When conducting an in vivo assay, it is essential to consider whether there is evidence that the tissue being assessed is adequately exposed to the test substance or its relevant metabolites for the results to be meaningful.

-When performing genotoxicity safety assessments, it is important to give adequate consideration for the detection of all mutagenic mechanisms, including aneugenicity.
-Over the last 10 years, regulatory approaches across industries have sought to include the assessment of potential aneugenicity into the required genotoxicity testing approaches through the use of the micronucleus test.
-Whilst having the primary aim of further protecting human health and the environment, this also provides the option for management of adverse findings, with aneugenic mechanisms accepted as having thresholds of no-effect, and therefore enabling potential mitigation of positive genotoxicity findings by confirmation of this mechanism and establishment of a no-observed-genotoxic-effect-level dose (NOGEL) increasingly being possible.
-However, there remains the challenge of extrapolating aneugenic no effect levels to scenarios of early life stages, and over periods of longer-term exposure (such as developmental and multi-generational studies).
-The tools for detecting and assessing aneugens have come a long way, and with tools such as FISH and MultiFlowTM they are continuing to get better and easier to perform.
+When performing genotoxicity safety assessments, it is important to consider the detection of all mutagenic mechanisms, including aneugenicity.
+Over the last ten years, regulatory approaches across industries have sought to include the assessment of potential aneugenicity into the required genotoxicity testing approaches through the micronucleus test.
+Whilst having the primary aim of further protecting human health and the environment, this also provides the option for management of adverse findings, with aneugenic mechanisms accepted as having thresholds of no effect, and therefore enabling potential mitigation of positive genotoxicity findings by confirmation of this mechanism and establishment of a no-observed-genotoxic-effect-level dose (NOGEL) increasingly being possible.
+However, the challenge remains to extrapolate aneugenic no-effect levels to scenarios of early life stages and over periods of longer-term exposure (such as developmental and multi-generational studies).
+The tools for detecting and assessing aneugens have come a long way, and with tools such as FISH and MultiFlowTM, they are continuing to get better and easier to perform.